Genentech/Islander/README.md

 done
 ```

-The output files of scGraph has the following format:
+The output files of scGraph have the following format:

 |             | Rank-Count | Corr-Count | Rank-PCA | Corr-PCA | Corr-Weights |
 | :---------- | ---------: | ---------: | -------: | -------: | -----------: |